 Recovery advisory bulletins are being developed by FEMA's Mitigation Assessment Team (MAT) studying the damages from Hurricane Sandy.
 They offer mitigation measures that could be taken to minimize damage to buildings.

-The following recovery advisory bulletins are currently available:
+The entire series of recovery advisory bulletins is currently available online.

 Advisory Base Flood Elevation (ABFE) Related Resources